-The readmission rate for MHSU in Q3 of 2017/18 is 12.2%; this is a significant and consistent reduction from the 13.2% readmission rate in Q2 of 2017/18 and from the 13.9% readmission rate in Q1 of 2017/18.
-The overall readmission rate in the first three quarters of 2017/18 is 13.1%, missing the 12.4% target for 2017/18.
-However, this is a reduction from the readmission rate in 2016/17: 13.5%.
-It is also a record low compared to the previous six quarters (13.2%, 13.9%, 12.4%, 13.7%, 14.4%, and 13.1% respectively), and the annual rate of previous 7 years (13.5%, 13.2%, 13.4%, 12.7%, 12.7%, 12.4%, and 13.0% respectively).
-However, there is huge variation in readmission rates among Fraser Health communities, with readmission rates ranging from 2.9% in Agassiz-Harrison to 16.6% in Abbotsford and South Surrey / White Rock.
-During the first three guarters of 2017/18, eight out of 13 Fraser Health communities did not meet the 12.4% target for 2017/18, ranging from rates of 12.8% in Surrey to 16.6% in Abbotsford and South Surrey / White Rock.
-Five communities met the readmission rate target, with rates ranging from 2.9% in Agassiz-Harrison to 11.1% in Hope.
-Tricities (10.2%), Langley (10.5%), and Maple Ridge (10.7%) are the other three communities meeting the readmission rate target.
+The readmission rate for MHSU in Q4 of 2017/18 is 11.1%; this is a significant reduction from the 13.5% readmission rate in Q3 and Q2 of 2017/18, and from the 13.9% readmission rate in Q1 of 2017/18.
+This is also a significant reduction for the same quarter in 2016/17 (12.4%).
+Although the overall readmission rate for 2017/18 (13.2%) does not meet the target for 2017/18 (12.0%), it is a reduction from the readmission rate in 2016/17 (13.5%).
+Readmission rate in Q4 2017/18 is also a record low compared to the previous seven quarters (13.5%, 13.5%, 13.9%, 12.4%, 13.7%, 14.4%, and 13.1% respectively).
+When comparing readmission rate for 2017/18 among Fraser Health communities, there is huge variation, ranging from 5.3% in Agassiz-Harrison to 16.6% in Abbotsford.
+During 2017/18, nine out of 13 Fraser Health communities did not meet the 12.0% target, ranging from rates of 13.0% in both Burnaby and Surrey to 16.6% in Abbotsford.
+Four communities met the readmission rate target, with rates ranging from 5.3% in Agassiz-Harrison to 10.3% in Langley and Maple Ridge.

-MHSU has recently established a Team of Substance Use clinicians and staff to support, coordinate, and facilitate access to Substance Use Services.
-The team follows up with overdose patients presenting in the ER, with the goal of reducing their number of readmissions.
+MHSU has recently established a team of substance use clinicians and staff to support, coordinate, and facilitate access to Substance Use Services.
+The team also proactively follows up with patients who present to hospitals with overdose, with the goal of engaging them in treatment and reducing the danger of further overdose and readmission.
 MHSU is also in the process of establishing an Urgent Care Response Centre (UCRC) in Surrey to provide central access for adults with mental health and substance use concerns, including those with opioid use disorder.
 The UCRC will open in July 2019 and will provide low-barrier and timely access to assessment, initiation of treatment, and connection to appropriate services.
 The extended hours of service will reduce wait-times for MHSU services and should result in decreased readmission rates.
-Other initiatives, such as Integrated Transitional Care Teams (ITCT) focus on timely follow-up with clients discharged from acute services.
+Other initiatives, such as Integrated Transition of Care Teams (ITCT) focus on timely follow-up with clients discharged from acute services.
 This appears to reduce readmission rates at three of FHA's regional hospitals that provide coverage to six communities.
-MHSU has also established two Intensive Case Management (ICM) teams (in Maple Ridge and Langley) and is expanding to having teams in Surrey and Chilliwack.
+MHSU has also established three Intensive Case Management (ICM) teams (in Maple Ridge, Langley, and Surrey) and is expanding to having teams in Chilliwack.
 ICM serves vulnerable clients who are living with serious addictions and other comorbidities, and who are homeless or at risk of homelessness.
 Among other initiatives, it is expected that this service will also reduce acute readmission rates for this at-risk group.
-MHSU is enhancing discharge planning to include improved communication with patients, families / supporters and community providers to ensure that they have the information they need for post-discharge continuity of care, self-management, and relapse prevention.
+MHSU is enhancing discharge planning to include improved communication with patients, families / supporters and community providers to ensure that they have the information they need for postdischarge continuity of care, self-management, and relapse prevention.
 The MHSU Dashboard includes 14 indicators, enabling physicians and administration leaders to review acute, community and tertiary sites and take necessary actions for improvement.
-One indicator measuring readmission rates monitors FH hospitals to ensure quality improvement initiatives result in reduced hospital readmission rates.
+One indicator measuring readmission rates monitors FH hospitals to ensure quality improvement initiatives result in reduced hospital readmission rates